 Orchestrated opposition enables a predetermined result.
 It is thesis versus antithesis which results in synthesis, used repeatedly.
 The Establishment’s goal (synthesis) is the New World Order.
 Opposition in all things is also a gospel principle and is frequently cited as the purpose of our existence – to experience tribulation in order to obtain strength through our diligence and faith.
 Lucifer is apparently also familiar with the function of opposition but applies it deceptively.
 Absent controlled conflict, this achievement could not be met.
 The unplanned actions of individuals within any society would not lead to this synthetic synthesis – it has to be created and highly calculated.
 Enter the International Banking cartel, including American firms, always receptive to mega profits at anyone’s expense.
-They have made billions in blood money by backing the Nazis, the Soviet Union, North Korea, North Vietnam, and the list goes – all against the United States. [x]
+They have made billions in blood money by backing the Soviet Union, North Korea, North Vietnam, and the list goes – all against the United States. [x]

 It is military musical chairs as the circumstances and the alleged villains have changed and the orchestrated opposition continues under a variety of justifications.
 The goal remains static: New World Order!!!!
 Making the world “safe for democracy” is as old as Woodrow Wilson’s promise when he led the United States into the First World War after attacks on American ships.
 “The State Department reported that the number of ‘significant’ terrorist attacks reached a record 655 in 2004, up from 175 in 2003.”
 Terrorism begets more terrorism!
 How long are the wealthy and their minions going to use that double-speak justification for bloodshed and mass murder?
 Democracy is rule by whoever has the weapons, the opportunity, and the motives to bomb others into compliance and submission.